CebolaLab/scRNA/README.md

 5. **Normalization (within-sample)**.
 Within-sample normalization aims to normalise counts across cells which can differ due to sequencing depth, RNA content, and efficiency of lysis and reverse transcription [(Saket Choudhary & Rahul Satija, 2022; ](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02584-9)[Grün, Kester and van Oudenaarden.
 2014)](http://scholar.google.com/scholar_lookup?&title=Validation%20of%20noise%20models%20for%20single-cell%20transcriptomics&journal=Nat%20Methods&volume=11&issue=6&pages=637-40&publication_year=2014&author=Grün%2CD&author=Kester%2CL&author=van%20Oudenaarden%2CA).
 Some methods normalize based on the total expression detected per-cell, however this approach is more appropriate for bulk RNA-seq as it assumes that each cell started with the same number of RNA molecules (e.g **Seurat** `NormalizeData` which normalizes by the total expression, multiplied by a scale factor and log-transformed).
 More recent methods apply downsampling or statistical models.
 Tools include Linnorm [(Yip et al., 2017)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7019105/#B42), SCnorm [(Bacher et al., 2017)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7019105/#B3), scran [(Lun et al., 2016)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7019105/#B25), and more recently, Normalisr [(Wang, 2021)](https://www.nature.com/articles/s41467-021-26682-1), sctransform [(Hafemeister and Satija, 2019)](https://doi.org/10.1186%2Fs13059-019-1874-1), bayNorm [(Tang et al. 2020)](https://www.nature.com/articles/s41467-021-26682-1#ref-CR15), and Sanity [(Breda et al. 2019, *preprint*)](https://www.biorxiv.org/content/10.1101/2019.12.28.889956v1).
 Other normalization may be considered depending on the specific study design.
 For example, normalising for biological covariates (such as cell cycle stage) may be useful for trajectory inference.
 See discussion in [(Leucken and Theis, 2019)](https://www.embopress.org/doi/full/10.15252/msb.20188746).

-**Variance stabilization**.
-The aim here is to correct for the relationship between gene expression and variation in expression (a well-known effect which is corrected for in bulk RNA-seq pipelines, for example by DESeq2).
+Others?? **Variance stabilization**.
+The aim here is to correct for the relationship between gene expression and variation in expression (a well-known effect which is corrected for in bulk RNA-seq pipelines, for example by DESeq2.
+Between-sample normalization, imputation

-5. **Normalization (between-sample)**.

-6. Imputation?

 #### Downstream analysis